amna-elsheikhmohamed/amna-elsheikhmohamed.github.io/README.md

 <h1 id="week5" align="center">Week 5 💫 </h1>

-### **Project Overview:**
+### **Project Overview: Museum Collection Explorer**

-This web application is a **museum collection explorer** built using **Node.js** and **Express.js**.
-The app allows users to access and explore curated collections from three prestigious museums: the **Cleveland Museum of Art**, the **MET Museum**, and the **Louvre Museum**.
-By integrating with their public APIs, the app provides real-time access to detailed information about artists, creators, and objects from the museums' collections.
+This project is a digital platform for exploring museum collections, allowing users to access detailed information about artworks from renowned museums like the **Cleveland Museum of Art**, the **MET Museum**, and the **Louvre Museum**.
+The app dynamically fetches and displays exhibit data from the museums' public APIs, providing a seamless experience for users to explore various collections and learn about the creators and objects.

-The application serves static content such as HTML, CSS, and JavaScript files and provides interactive API endpoints that fetch JSON data about artworks.
-Users can explore different museum collections by visiting designated routes for each museum, while the backend handles API calls and error management.

-Through this project, users can learn about artworks and artists, while the app showcases how Node.js can interact with external APIs to create a seamless, data-driven user experience.
+**Software Tools:**
+- **Node.js & Express.js:** Frameworks used for building the back-end server and handling API routes.
+- **CORS:** Enables cross-origin resource sharing for API calls.
+- **Fetch API:** Retrieves museum collection data in JSON format from external sources.
+- **Path Module:** Manages file paths for serving static files like HTML, CSS, and JavaScript.

+**How It Works:**
+- The server hosts static files (HTML, CSS, and JavaScript) that users can access to explore museum collections.
+- The server also has specific routes for each museum to fetch data from their respective public APIs (Cleveland Museum of Art, MET Museum, and Louvre Museum).
+- When a user navigates to a museum's page, the app fetches detailed data about artworks and creators and displays it dynamically.

+This project showcases the use of Node.js and API integration to create an interactive and informative digital experience for museum visitors.

+**Project Demonstration:**
- <a align="center" href="https://drive.google.com/file/d/1q__BVynjtkcYyNxIffL4ZfUjZ0X9YncB/view?usp=drive_link">Click here to watch a video about the Online Collection.</a>
+Get ready to explore the project in action!  <a align="center" href="https://drive.google.com/file/d/1q__BVynjtkcYyNxIffL4ZfUjZ0X9YncB/view?usp=drive_link">Click here to watch a video about the Online Collection.</a> and see how the app fetches and displays artwork data from the museums, offering a rich, interactive experience for users as they explore the collections.

 ---